naceoci01/tenancy-admin/initial-terraform/README.md

 - MySQL Systems using OCI Authentication Proxy (for all engineers)
 - GoldenGate Deployments to be shared by everyone
 - Data Science compartment for use by anyone, with dynamic groups allowing access to rest of tenancy
+- Logging Analytics and Connector Hubs for Audit, Flow Logs, and other things